Skip to main content

 Change management for High S’s

 High S’s can be challenging on the surface because they don’t fundamentally like change.
 They like the status quo that is predictable and calm.
-“If it isn’t broke don’t fix it.”
+“If it isn’t broke, don’t fix it.”
 It’s important to involve them as early as possible in the change process to allow them time to get used to a new idea.
 Although initially they can be frustratingly slow adopters, this group can become your best advocates for an initiative once they have time to understand the logic behind a change and they feel engaged in the change management process and their role in it.

 What does the S style need during times of change?